textileio/papers/draft.md

 flexible data formats, efficient synchronization, conflict resolution, access-control, scalable storage, and network communication.
-Based on our findings, we propose a novel architecture for event sourcing (ES) with Interplanetary Linked Data (IPLD), that is designed to store, share, and host user-siloed datasets at scale.
+Based on our findings, we propose a novel architecture for event sourcing (ES) with Interplanetary Linked Data (IPLD) --- which we call *Threads* -- that is designed to store, share, and host user-siloed datasets at scale.
 Our proposed design leverages new and existing protocols to solve major challenges with building a secure and distributed network for user data while at the